Roselinjovita/Experiment--02-Implementation-of-combinational-logic-/README.md

 Developed by: S.ROSELIN MARY JOVITA
 RegisterNumber:  212222230122
 ```
-## Experiment-02 Implementation of combinational logic
+## Experiment 02 Implementation of combinational logic

 ## AIM:
 To implement the given logic function verify its operation in Quartus using Verilog programming.